 How did I end up on a Vacation in Puerto Rico?

 My trip to Puerto Rico was pretty spontaneous.
 I was in Orlando for a work trip, and I wanted to see where else I could visit while in the area.
 So, I looked all the cheap flights available from there.
 Of all the nearby destination options, Puerto Rico was the one I chose to visit.
 I’m definitely glad I did.
 A vacation in Puerto Rico, is a great add on to a Florida vacation!
+Before I knew it, I was researching and planning a Puerto Rican vacation!

 Is Puerto Rico a State?